nan0314/SLAMbot/README.md

-# ME495 Sensing, Navigation and Machine Learning For Robotics
+# Robot Navigation from Scratch

 This repository contains packages that enable the odometry and landmark based EKF SLAM for a differential drive robot, several supporting libraries, and testing nodes.
 The repository has all the resources needed to run either in simulation or on a physical TurtlBot3 burger.
 Currently, the repository does not support path planning or autonomous driving capabilities.